 St. Petersburg, FL Mayor Rick Kriseman discusses the city’s investments in renewable energy and transitioning to 100% clean energy at a press conference on December 9, 2016.
 Photo courtesy of Suncoast Sierra Club.

 From the snow-capped mountains of Utah to the coastal lowlands of Florida, communities are making bold commitments to help combat climate change.
-Despite uncertainty about how national climate policy will play out under the incoming presidential administration, grassroots action on climate change continues to gain momentum.
+Despite uncertainty about how national climate policy will play out under the incoming presidential administration, grassroots action on climate change and investments in renewable energy continues to gain momentum.
 Park City, Utah and St. Petersburg, Florida recently became the latest in a series of US cities — now twenty in total — that have committed to meeting all of their energy needs with renewable sources.

 On November 21st, St. Petersburg, Florida became the nation’s 20th city to commit to meeting their energy needs with only renewable power, a commitment they highlighted in a press conference this past Friday, December 9th.
 Earlier this fall, on September 22nd, Park City, Utah approved a measure to transition the city to 100% renewable energy by 2032, making it the 19th city in the US to make such a pledge.
 They join a host of other US cities that have resolved to acquire all of their energy from sustainable sources, including Chicago, San Diego, Cleveland, Boise, and Boulder.